 The requirements of this section relating to the stopping of the engine, locking of the ignition, and removing the key from the ignition of a motor vehicle shall not apply to an emergency vehicle or a public safety vehicle.

 21.1 Application of traffic rules to motorcycles, motorized bicycles and bicycles.

+Bicycles are permitted on park trails unless otherwise posted as prohibited.
 The provisions of this regulation which are applicable to bicycles and motorized bicycles, apply whenever a bicycle or motorized bicycles are operated upon any road or upon any path set aside for the exclusive use of bicycles or motorized bicycles, within the Park.